HyperBDR/docs/src/userguide/presales/hyperbdr-vmware-investigation.md

 ![hyperbdr-vmware-investigation-9.png](./images/hyperbdr-vmware-investigation-9.png)

-After the configuration is complete, it is necessary to perform a page reload operation.
+Upon completing the configuration, it is essential to execute a page reload for the changes to take effect.